 Ancient Egyptians grew and stored much of their grain and preserved meats in case of drought and famine.

-Beer and wine was also stored in special glazed pots.
+Beer and wine were also stored in special glazed pots.

 Herbs and spices were always at hand to flavor their food.